-Program pulse is a weekly coordination between all projects in progress.
+Program pulse meetings is a weekly coordination between all projects in progress.

 The program pulse meeting is conducted by the program manager.
 Participants are project managers for the ongoing projects and the assignment manager.

-Program pulse has no separate pulse board, but instead the meeting visits the projects’ pulse boards one at a time.
+Program pulse meetings has no separate pulse board, but instead the meeting visits the projects’ pulse boards one at a time.
 Inboxes at the product board and the portfolio board are used when the program manager escalate problems for decisions (see the book about Parmatur Pulse Model for Product Pulse and Portfolio Pulse).

 Decisions at program pulse are documented by the program manager in the project’s decision log.